damdoy/opengl_examples/README.md

 - Particles: A simple particles system using instanced drawing
 - Tree: Procedural generation of realistic trees using L-System
 - Atmospheric scattering: implemented in a similar way as in the [GPU Gems 2 book](https://developer.nvidia.com/gpugems/GPUGems2/gpugems2_chapter16.html)
+- Volumetric clouds: using combination of 3d and 2d noises and particles

 ## How to build
 All these examples are made to run on a moderately powerful laptop (Intel HD Graphics 620 Intel core i7-7500U 8GB Ram)